JesusValeraDev/JesusValeraDev.github.io/content/2020-03-20-the-importance-of-tests-in-our-software.md

 The integration tests are slower than unit tests due to their complexity, besides, sometimes it’s needed to load specific configuration in order to work properly.

-These kinds of tests are dependent on the environment, I mean, if a test fails the problem could be a different configuration from one environment to another.
+These kinds of tests are dependent on the environment, I mean, if a test fails, the problem could be a different configuration from one environment to another.

 You can even create integration tests with PHPUnit, the `Unit` in the name is just a convention.